shipping-docker/vessel/README.md

 Head to `http://localhost` in your browser and see your Laravel site!

+## Lumen

+If you're using Lumen, you'll need to copy the Vessel files over manually instead of using `php artisan vendor:publish`.
+You can do this with this command:

+    cp -R vendor/shipping-docker/vessel/docker-files/{vessel,docker-compose.yml,docker} .

+and then you'll be able to install and continue as normal.

 ## Multiple Environments

 Vessel attempts to bind to port 80 and 3306 on your machine, so you can simply go to `http://localhost` in your browser.